lybird300/lybird300.github.io/_posts/2015-05-07-simulate-gwas-data.md

 d) Platform specific errors.
 Some platform tend to introduce specific errors which are mostly dependent on the underlying sequence (e.g. homopolymers or specific patterns).

+In each case where a genotyping eror was added, a homozygous genotype is converted to a hterozygote or a heterozygous genotype was converted to a randomly chosen homozygoet (i.e., either the major or minor allele homozygote, each with probability 0.5).

 A set of 9000 segregating sites were randomly selected from the sequence to be used as candidate QTL loci in two different ways, one a randomly sampled set and the other being a randomly sampled set with the restriction that their minor allele frequency should exceed 0.05.

 <h2>References</h2>